STRHercules/ModernCompanions/README.md

 ./gradlew build        # builds the mod jar
 ./gradlew runClient    # launches the NeoForge dev client
 ```
 ## Development Notes
 - Source lives in `src/`; other top-level directories are read-only references.
 - Version is managed in `gradle.properties` and must be bumped with each change (per AGENTS.md).
 - Companion behavior toggles now use NeoForge's payload system (`ToggleFlagPayload` registered in `ModNetwork`, emitted by `CompanionScreen`)—follow this pattern for future GUI actions.
 - Worldgen/structure data now resides under `data/modern_companions`; ensure future resources use the same namespace.

+## Technical Notes
+- **Recipes & tags:** All custom weapons use vanilla-style JSON recipes and standard tool/block tags; JEI/REI will list them automatically.
+Spawn eggs are items with gem textures; survival acquisition is left to pack makers/datapacks.
+- **Resurrection:** Activation is purely item logic (nether star off-hand).
+Auto-loot blacklist prevents companions from grabbing their own scroll.
+- **XP & health scaling:** Companions gain XP when they land killing blows (server-side event).
+INT raises XP gain (≈ +3% per INT over 4).
+A superlinear curve governs level costs: XP needed ≈ 20 + 10·(level+1)^1.35.
+Each level raises max health by +⅓ heart (via attribute modifier), and END grants +1 HP per point above 4, plus up to 35% physical mitigation via END-based reduction.
+Current health is clamped to new max on level-up; the GUI shows level, XP bar, and kills.
+- **Beastmaster pets:** Pets are permanently bound, inherit STR/DEX/END scaling, and automatically respawn after a short timer if they die or unload.
+Respawn is suppressed while the Beastmaster is dying/dropped to a scroll to prevent dupes.
+Pets also avoid friendly fire from their master.
+- **Random names:** Companions roll from a large male/female name pool on spawn, and Beastmaster pets get their own sizable pet-name list.
+Names are saved, shown on hover (not always-on), and carried through resurrection/pet respawn.

 ## Credits
 - Original mod: Human Companions by justinwon777.